On our last full day in Japan, the Tofugu team and the venerable Gakuranman visited Sega Joypolis, an arcade / amusement park in Odaiba, Tokyo.

 At Joypolis, we tried our hand at purikura, or a Japanese photo booth.
 As you can see, the results are as colorful as they are disturbing:

 Purikura (short for “print club”) is everywhere in Japan.
-Any place you can find an arcade (which is most places), you’re likely to be able to find purikura too.
+Purikura locations are any place you can find an arcade (which is most places), you’re likely to be able to find purikura too.

 But what exactly is purikura?